Note: This is a pretty l-o-n-g page, but there is a reward at the bottom).

 Scott and Suzie accepting Premier's Award from local MPP

 Things kept getting better; 2008 was a great season.
 We served 93 local families, delivering veggies, and free-range pork, chicken, and eggs every week.
 This is the point at which it just about becomes possible to make a full-time living on the farm.
-(You can also check out the links at left to find out more about us)

 Our three little pigs (actually about 500 lbs each!)